sakai-mirror/course-management/xdocs/readme.txt

 		getStatus() will be compared to keys in this map, and the map's entries define the Sakai role to grant to this user.
 If the Enrollment status is not found in the map, the user will not be 'provided' to Sakai.

+	C. User Directory Provider
+		Ensure that the active UDP implementation can resolve all user EIDs provided by the active CourseManagementService implementation.